 If your Fitbit is having issues, a restart can usually solve most of your problems.
-If the problem persists, however, it might be time for a factory reset.
-This will wipe all of your stored data and return your Fitbit to its factory settings.
+However, if the problem persists, it might be time for a factory reset.
+This will wipe all your stored data and return your Fitbit to its factory settings.

-The trouble with Fitbit trackers and smartwatches is that most models have different factory reset methods.
-But we are here to help!
-Below you will find a step-by-step factory reset guide for every Fitbit wearable, from the good old original Fitbit Charge to the latest Fitbit Versa 2.
+The trouble with Fitbit trackers and smartwatches is that most models have different factory reset methods, but we are here to help.
+Below you will find a step-by-step factory reset guide for every Fitbit wearable, from the good old original Fitbit Charge to the flagship Fitbit Sense.